se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 <br>

 2. **2-way binding**<br>
-    [`v-model`](https://vuejs.org/v2/api/#v-model) is a directive used by Vue to bind the DOM input field to its data variable.
+    `v-model` is a [Vue directive](https://vuejs.org/v2/api/#v-model)  used to bind the DOM input field to its data variable.

-    This effectively allows the DOM variables and data to be in sync, regardless of which one is being updated first.
+    This effectively allows the DOM variables and data to be "in sync", regardless of which one is being updated first.
-    In other words, if you change input value, the bound data will change, vice versa.
+    In other words, if you change the input value, the bound data will change, vice versa.

-    This would also reduce the need for you to manually update the data.
+    This would also reduce any extra step required to manually update the data.
     ```html
     <input type="checkbox", v-model=isChecked">
         <label for="checked">Select</label>